 Remember that compensation is more than just salary – it also includes equity, bonuses, and other benefits (like PTO).
 When you are negotiating with big tech companies like Facebook, Google, and Amazon who are known for offering high salaries and good benefits, they might not be able to make many changes to your actual salary.
 You should still try, but you might have better results with your equity, signing bonuses, and other benefits.

-With smaller startups, your salary might be lower in the first offer, so you should try to negotiate for salary unless they explicitly mention they can’t go higher.
+With smaller startups, your salary might be lower in the first offer.
+So, you should try to negotiate for salary unless they explicitly mention they can’t go higher.
 In that case, focus your attention on bonuses, equity, and benefits, which all go into increasing your total compensation.
-You can adapt this annotated negotiation email template, so that you hit the right points and highlight your value to the company.
+You can adapt this annotated negotiation email template to make sure you hit the right points and highlight your value to the company.

 You should also do specific research into what other companies pay for these roles.
 Platforms like Glassdoor, Paysa, and Payscale can help you leverage your negotiations.
-Here is a template that one of our Pathrise fellows used recently to receive a $25k increase in salary by showcasing what he could have made at a different company in the same type of position.
+Here is a template that one of our Pathrise fellows used recently to receive a $25k increase in salary.
+He showcased what he could have made at a different company in the same type of position.

 Hi [recruiter name],